-Gail is Senior Research Associate in the Social & Global Research Space.
-Her work focuses on people-centred design and co-design approaches, whether in the context of employee wellbeing, community engagement or public attitudes to new technology.
-She is interested how digital tools and open data can be used to support public services and civic participation.
+Gail's work focuses on people-centred design and co-design approaches, whether in the context of employee wellbeing, community engagement or public attitudes to new technology.

 Gail expanded her research profile with Creative Citizens.
 This two and a half year AHRC-funded project built on her knowledge of digital technology and community involvement, as well as her growing interest in local government and the design of public services.